karenying/blog.karenying.com/content/posts/2020-06-14--Let 2020-Be-The-Year-PNG-Icons-Die.md

 Small details like blurry icons can really expose the lack of attention to detail to a site.
 Akin to typos, it just looks unprofessional and careless.
 To avoid such a blunder, use SVGs!
 You can either create your own, or utilize one of the multiple available SVG [libraries](https://www.webdesignerdepot.com/2018/02/8-best-free-libraries-for-svg/).

 Thanks for reading.
-Happy coding!
+Happy hacking!